TovarishFin/crypto-wedding-sol-tutorial/README.md

 Because accounts can have so many different roles and hidden meanings...
 I try to prepend names with a relevant letter. `uPartner0` for user, `pPartner` for PDA, `eCryptoWedding` for executable, `dWedding` for data etc.

+## In the next step...

+In the next step we will work on our next function, `setup_partner` and some tests to go with it.